pletzer/cylc_mahuika/README.md

 ```
 cylc run hello
 ```
-Note: if you get `Host key verification failed.` you may need to first `ssh w-cylc01.maui.niwa.co.nz` and `ssh w-cylc02.maui.niwa.co.nz` to allow the connection.
+Note: if you get `Host key verification failed.` you may need to first `ssh w-cylc0X.maui.niwa.co.nz` where X is 1, 2, and 3 to allow the connection.
 If you still have an issue try `cylc run --debug hello` and write down the ssh host.
 Try to ssh to this host, you should be able to connect to this host without typing your password.

 Monitor the suite
 ```